Make The Best Marinara Sauce with Simple Pantry Ingredients

 This post contains affiliate links to help you find products a I use and love.

 I have always tried to keep a well stocked pantry.
-Now more than ever I find myself relying on only what I have on hand to put together a tasty and healthy meal.
+Meal planning has become essential to keep costs down and prevent food waste.
+Now more than ever I find myself relying on only what I have on hand to put together a tasty and healthy meal, rather than running to the store to pick one extra ingredients or resorting to take-out.
+A well stocked pantry is a must to keep grocery costs down.

 Creating dinner recipes with pantry ingredients is also a great money saver!